 Response:

 Occupation type.
-This is a very reasonable comment.
-Many past survey and research results concluded that the privileged population (such as high-income population and the four mentioned industries employees) is an important component of the transit ridership.

-We could generally classify the ridership into two classes: “captive riders”, who are dependent on the transit systems and generally underprivileged, and “choice riders”, who choose to take the transit systems and generally privileged.
-This classification is highly similar to the classification between the population that can work from home and cannot.
-A 2008 customer experience survey on Chicago Transit Authority (CTA) shows that choice riders account for 62% of the respondents [4].
-This is the majority of the ridership.

-Moreover, past surveys show that high-income populations, which is highly correlated with the four mentioned industries employees as we indicated in section “Data and methods – Logistic function for daily transit demand change - Base value” and “Results – Base value – Population with non-physical occupations”, are a major component of the transit ridership.
-According to a 2017 report, populations with income of $100000 or more account for 21% of all transit users, while they account for 23% of all US households.
-This fact shows that public transit ridership is not homogeneously low-income population.
+People who work in information, financial activities, and professional and business services are not necessarily less likely to use public transit; this depends on the community.
+In some communities, choice riders (people who could drive instead of using public transit) is a substantial proportion of public transit ridership.
+For example, a 2008 customer experience survey on Chicago Transit Authority (CTA) shows that choice riders account for 62% of the respondents [4].
+Moreover, other ridership surveys show that higher-income individuals (highly correlated with the four mentioned industries employees, as we discuss in the main text) are a substantial component of transit ridership in some communities.
+Nationwide, individuals with income of $100000 or more account for 21% of all transit users, and 23% of all US households according to a 2017 survey conducted by the American Public Transportation Association (APTA) [5]; this is not a large discrepancy.

-Meanwhile, according to Brookings analysis of transit agency, Nielsen Pop-facts 2010, the privileged industries generally have higher share of reachable in 90 minutes via Transit in 100 Metropolitan Areas [5].
-This moreover shows that these industries have natural advantage of accessibility over other industries in the urban areas.
-This could be a reason why the employees of the mentioned industries are not a trivial factor.

-Empirical results support the assumption.
-If the privileged “choice riders” are indeed very few, the regression analysis should not see a significant regression between the floor/base value and the ratio of “choice rider”.
+Our empirical results support the assumption.
+If the privileged “choice riders” are indeed very few, our regression analysis should not indicate a significant association between the /base value and the ratio of choice riders.

 Homelessness.
-We first collected the homeless population data from National Alliance to End Homelessness [6] and conducted correlation and regression analysis between the floor/base value and the factor “Homeless per 10000 people in the general population”.
-Picture 4 is the scatter point between the floor/base value and the number of homeless people per 10000 people.
-Although it is statistically significant, the coefficient is less than 0, which means the more homeless people, the less people will continue to use transit during the pandemic.
-This is contradicting to the assumption that homeless people is a significant factor for the transit decline.
+To test this, we collected the homeless population data from National Alliance to End Homelessness [6] and conducted correlation and regression analysis between the base value (floor value in the original draft) and the factor “Homeless per 10000 people in the general population”.
+Picture 4 is the scatter point between the base value and the number of homeless people per 10000 people.
+Although it is statistically significant, the coefficient is less than 0, which means the more homeless people, the fewer people will continue to use transit during the pandemic.
+This is contradicting to the assumption that the number of homeless people is a significant factor for the transit decline.